khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 A popover should be used when:

-1. When you don't want to let the user lose context, but still want to provide additional useful unique information about referring elements.
+* You don't want to let the user lose context, but still want to provide additional useful unique information about referring elements.
 2. When it isn’t critical for the user to act upon the information.
 3. When you want to give a user a summary of extended information and the option to switch context if they want to dive in deeper.